Nothing beats escaping into a good fantasy romance. These 17 LGBTQ+ Fantasy Romance books will transport you to another world.

 12. We set the dark on fire by Tehlor Kay Mejia

-We Set The Dark On Fire follows Daniela Vargas.
-She lives in a dystopian world where each man is entitled to 2 wives.
+We follow Daniela Vargas, she lives in a dystopian world where each man is entitled to 2 wives.
 A Primera and a Segunda.
 The Primera is intelligent, calm and analytical.
 The Segunda is the mother figure.

-Outside the wall, the people go hungry.
+Outside the wall, people go hungry.
 Dani started life outside of the wall.
 And she must use her wits to survive illegally in the capital.
 She is also married to one of the most powerful men in the kingdom.

 The premise was intriguing.
 And the main character was instantly likeable.
 She also grows a lot through the book.
 But the romance is what makes this perfect.
 Two badass women married to a Straight man but fall in love with each other.